 “You don’t just walk in and you’re with the ones for the whole time you’re here,” Sumrall said.
 “This time of year, the depth chart is always written in sand.”

 Many key players were full participants at practice, but some are still sidelined and non-contact.
-Wide receiver Dallas Wilson sat out, while linebacker Myles Graham remained non-contact and did not put pads.
+Wide receiver Dallas Wilson sat out, while linebacker Myles Graham remained non-contact and did not wear pads.

 A new setback for Florida was sophomore defensive lineman Joseph Mbatchou, who was in a walking boot in the weight room Tuesday.
 He is suffering from a calf strain that will sideline him for practice Thursday, but expects to return after spring break.
 Freshman defensive lineman JaReylan McCoy was also seen in a walking boot, though his injury remains disclosed.

-Legendary Gators coaches Steve Spurrier and Bob Stoops joined practice and addressed the team afterwards.
-The two led Florida to their first ever national championship in 1996.
+Legendary Gators coaches Steve Spurrier and Bob Stoops joined practice and addressed the team afterward.
+The two led Florida to their first national championship in 1996.

-“It’s so rare and unique to have a Heisman trophy winner and head coach who won a national championship at the same school that happens to live in town,” Sumrall said.
-“Just hearing him address our guys about urgency towards winning and what that looks like was really awesome.”
+“It’s so rare and unique to have a Heisman Trophy winner and head coach who won a national championship at the same school that happens to live in town,” Sumrall said.
+“Just hearing him address our guys about urgency toward winning and what that looks like was really awesome.”

 Category: Feature Sports News, Gators Football